palegreendot/palegreendot.github.io/_posts/2018-07-02-rrg-reading-notes.markdown

       food, the same hobbies, the same lifestyle choices, etc, he is _implicitly_ also filtering by political belief
 * The red tribe and the blue tribe are each other's outgroup
-    * When Osama Bin Laden was killed Blue-tribe people were able to talk about how, even though his death may have been necessesary, it's wrong to revel in the death of any person, even an enemy
+    * When Osama Bin Laden was killed Blue-tribe people were able to talk about how, even though his death may have been necessary, it's wrong to revel in the death of any person, even an enemy
     * When Margaret Thatcher died, these same people were throwing parties and singing, "Ding-dong the witch is dead"
     * Osama bin Laden was not a representative of the outgroup for the Blue-tribe, but Margaret Thatcher was
 * These tribal biases are as strong or stronger than other more-commonly-studied biases